 Essays

-Some organizations that offer scholarships want to read essays so they can get a better sense of your thought processes.
-It’s okay to ask for advice and help with editing, but make sure you write the essay yourself.
+Some organizations that offer scholarships ask for essays.
+This helps them can get a better sense of who you are.
+It’s okay to ask for help with editing, but make sure you write scholarship essays yourself.
 Scholarship organizations want to understand you in your own words.
-They also typically have varying requirements, so consider writing several pieces that you can tweak and adjust as necessary.
+Preparing several essays will save you a lot of time if you’re applying for dozens of scholarships.
+They have varying requirements, so consider writing scholarship essays that you can tweak as necessary.

 Making A List Of Scholarships To Apply To